quartzjer/pennybank/spec.md

 OP_HASH160 <A hash> OP_EQUALVERIFY OP_HASH160 <B hash> OP_EQUALVERIFY <OP_1> <A pubkey> <B pubkey> <OP_2> <OP_CHECKMULTISIG>
 ```

-A valid scriptSig requires three data sections, one for each of the `OP_HASH160` as the source data (secret) to generate a match for the given hash, and one signature from A or B to ensure nobody else can claim the value with the hash data alone.
+A valid scriptSig requires three data pushes, one for each of the two `OP_HASH160` as the source data (the secrets) to generate a match for the given hash, and one signature from A or B to ensure nobody else can claim the value with the secret data alone.

-### Penny Banks (PB)
+### Penny Bank (PB)

+A Penny Bank (abbreviated `PB`) is the shared state between two parties that have agreed to exchange microtransactions pinned to the blockchain through a single larger transaction.

-A Penny Bank (abbreviated `PB`) is created by generating a series of small proof-of-work challenges that divide an amount of bitcoin into smaller values to be individually exchanged.
+The PB is created by first generating a series of small proof-of-work challenges that divide an amount of bitcoin into smaller values to be individually exchanged.
 Each challenge in the series has a secret bitstring with a size calculated such that the value it represents matches [current block difficulty](#difficulty) in number of hashes required to generate a given SHA-256 hash.
-The resulting series of hashes collectively represent a larger bitcoin value as a set of smaller proof-of-works equal to the bitcoin itself.
+The resulting series of hashes collectively represent the total PB value as a set of smaller proof-of-works equal to the bitcoin itself (it would require as many hashes to do these proofs as it would be to mine new bitcoin of that value).

-For two parties to mutually agree on a `PB` they must each provide and verify a set of challenges that equal in total difficulty, and together these two sets form the foundation for a `PB` transaction
+For two parties to mutually agree on a `PB` they must each provide and verify a set of challenges that equal in total difficulty, and together these two sets form the foundation for a `P2CM` that holds/locks the total value.
+A private [2-of-2 multisig](https://bitcoin.org/en/developer-guide#multisig) input `PB` transaction is then created that sends the main balance available to the `P2CM` (as a P2SH) output, and includes a `P2PKH` for each of the parties to carry forward the balances not being used for or already exchanged in microtransactions.

-This transaction uses a `P2SH` conditional multisig output for the main balance available in the `PB`, and a `P2PKH` for each of the parties to carry forward the balance not associated with the bank.
-Like [micropayment channels](https://en.bitcoin.it/wiki/Contracts#Example_7:_Rapidly-adjusted_.28micro.29payments_to_a_pre-determined_party), this transaction is kept private between the two parties and only used as a last resort if either party misbehaves.
+Like [micropayment channels](https://en.bitcoin.it/wiki/Contracts#Example_7:_Rapidly-adjusted_.28micro.29payments_to_a_pre-determined_party), this main `PB` transaction is kept private between the two parties and only used as a last resort if either party misbehaves.
 The un-broadcast transaction can then be updated and "re-balanced" over time as value is exchanged, adjusting the amounts of the outputs and generating new signatures.

-In order to guarantee a `PB` is funded without being broadcast, a `P2SH` specifying the `PB` as the output is broadcast and validated with a [2-of-2 multisig](https://bitcoin.org/en/developer-guide#multisig) so that both parties must agree upon and sign the outputs in order to use the full transaction as-is at any point.
-When either party wants to settle and close the `PB`, the balances are updated and the `P2SH` is removed so that just normal outputs remain.
+In order to guarantee a `PB` is funded without being broadcast, a `P2SH` specifying it as the output is broadcast and validated before beginning any microtransactions.
+When either party wants to settle and close the `PB`, the balances are updated and the `P2CM` is removed so that just normal outputs remain.
+As a last resort, either party may broadcast the last signed transaction which will freeze the `PB` at that point and the value remaining sent to the `P2CM` will be locked until either party either does the proof-of-works or they begin cooperating again.

 <a name="difficulty" />